Armenian genocide and the Holocaust: Denial

-While Armenian genocide denial is an official policy of the Turkish state, Germany acknowledged the Holocaust and paid reparations for it.
-Holocaust denial is therefore a much more marginal phenomenon.
+While Armenian genocide denial is an official policy of the Turkish state, Germany acknowledged and paid reparations for the Holocaust.
+Therefore, Holocaust denial is a much more marginal phenomenon.

 In Perinçek v.
-Switzerland (2015), the European Court of Human Rights determined that Armenian genocide denial falls within the right to freedom of speech guaranteed in Article 10 of the European Convention on Human Rights, whereas member states are permitted to criminalize Holocaust denial.
+Switzerland (2015), the European Court of Human Rights determined that Armenian genocide denial falls within the right to freedom of speech which is guaranteed by Article 10 of the European Convention on Human Rights, whereas member states are permitted to criminalize Holocaust denial.
 Law professor Uladzislau Belavusau criticized this decision for "creat[ing] a speculative distinction between the Holocaust and other 20th-century atrocities" that amounted to trivialization of the Armenian genocide.

-In October 2020, Facebook banned Holocaust denial from its platform, but continued to allow denial of the Armenian genocide.
-It did not offer any reason for this different treatment.
+In October 2020, Facebook banned Holocaust denial, but it continued to allow denial of the Armenian genocide.
+It did not offer any reason for its different treatment of the two genocides.
 Former world chess champion Garry Kasparov, himself of mixed Armenian-Jewish ancestry, criticized Facebook founder Mark Zuckerberg after his Facebook page was shut down after posting an interview, which mentioned the Armenian genocide.
 "So Holocaust denial is now banned on FB, according to Zuckerberg, but those who deny the Armenian Genocide are very welcome on Facebook—and even rewarded by having their targets' pages blocked," said Kasparov.
 Armenian diaspora and anti-hate groups, such as the AGBU, Anti-Defamation League (ADL), and Genocide Watch, have called on Facebook to ban Armenian genocide denial on its platform.